 thinly sliced for garnish (optional)

-For the broth: Bring water to a simmer over medium heat.
+For The Saimin Broth: Bring water to a simmer over medium heat.
 Meanwhile, peel the shrimp reserving the shrimp meat and shells separately.
 Add salt and shrimp meat to simmering water and cook until shrimp are just pink, about 2 to 3 minutes.
 Using a slotted spoon, remove shrimp, spread out on a plate and refrigerate until ready to use.

 Return liquid to stove over low heat, and add shrimp peelings (shells and tails), konbu, shitake, bonito, and ginger.
 Cover and gently simmer until shrimp shells are pink, konbu has expanded in size, shitake are rehydrated, and bonito are darker in color, about for 5 to 10 minutes.
 Remove from heat, add soy, and let the broth steep.